shoxsz/proj-maker-cpp-vscode-premake/README.md

 ## How to use

-Jut download it and run `npm start`, the tool will prompt you to enter the project location, workspace name, project name, etc. the tool will create the project location you entered, add a `.vscode` folder and populate it with a `tasks.json` and a `launch.json` files, it will also add a `premake5.lua` file with the projects configurations and add a `.bat` file with instructions to open vscode within the **Developer Command Prompt for Vs 2019**.
+Download the source code or clone this repository, I recommend you to install the program with `npm install -g .`, this will make it available anywhere in your computer from the command line, it'll attend by the name `cppproj`.
+The second option is to run `npm start`.
+After running the tool, you will be prompted to enter the project location, workspace name, project name, etc. the tool will create the project location you entered, add a `.vscode` folder and populate it with a `tasks.json` and a `launch.json` files, it will also add a `premake5.lua` file with the projects configurations and add a `.bat` file with instructions to open vscode within the **Developer Command Prompt for Vs 2019**.

 ## Tasks list